velixo/studying/README.md

 # studying

-A simple Python3 script in swedish for studying.
+A simple Python3 script (in swedish) for studying.
-Currently only compatible with Windows comps.
+Currently only compatible with Windows computers.

 ## TODO:

-- Add try-except on keyboard interrupts that log session end
-- print for study start
+- Add explanation for each tag in help
-- Create script for viewing logs
+- Make compatible with all operating systems